Saunved/next-mark-demo/README.md

 [x] HTML is not rendering in any of the files, it should be allowed and trusted [x] Fix the "Tags" page (use the new logic)
 [x] Fix the "Related posts" logic
-[] Add a max height for the blog posts
+[x] Add a max height for the blog post images
-[] Remove unused libraries from package.json
+[x] Remove unused libraries
 [] Do an accessibility audit
 [] Implement a "Likes" system
 [] Implement a "Comments" system